-(Regular Judging) Superintendent: Janell Anderson
+Superintendent: Janell Anderson

 - Unless specified "made from mix" all entries are to be made from scratch with the exception of the decorated cakes/cupcakes.
 All items are to be unfrosted unless otherwise indicated. - All entries must be on a DISPOSABLE PLATE and enclosed in a clear plastic bag.
-Decorated cupcakes must be in a clear covered bakery container.
-All entries, plates and containers become the property of the Fair and will be disposed of at the end of the fair. - A recipe and entry tag must be attached to the OUTSIDE of each YOUTH exhibit bag or container. - Recipe cards: no larger than 4 x 6 size
+Decorated cupcakes should be in a clear covered bakery container. - All entries, plates and containers become the property of the Fair and will be disposed of at the end of the fair.
+Recipes, fair tags and ribbons will be available for pickup at the end of the Fair. - A recipe and entry tag must be attached to the OUTSIDE of each YOUTH exhibit bag or container.